2019 Summer Internships

 Prof. Mathias Groth

-- Optimizing the W7-X beams for fast ion confinement Phase-space loss map for W7-X beams
+- Optimizing the W7-X beams for fast ion confinement and phase-space loss map for W7-X beams

-- Fast ion charge exchange losses in W-7X/JET
+- Fast ion charge exchange losses: W7-X stellarator, JET and MAST-U tokamaks

-- W erosion and re-deposition in different plasmas in the divertor region of ASDEX Upgrade
+- W erosion and re-deposition in the divertor region of the ASDEX Upgrade tokamak

 Prof. Tapio Ala-Nissilä

 The Multiscale Statistical and Quantum Physics group, which is part of the new Quantum Technology Finland (QTF) Center of Excellence, is looking for motivated summer interns (and M.Sc. thesis students) to participate in various research projects.
 There are a number of projects where both B.Sc. and M.Sc. students can participate including quantum thermodynamics and open quantum systems (related to the quantum computer project within QTF), plasmonics for radiation control, multi-scale modeling of novel 2D materials (graphene in particular) using phase-field, molecular dynamics and density functional theory approaches, and problems related to non-equilibrium classical growth kinetics.
-The projects are typically supervised by postdoctoral researchers and done within international collaborations with the leading groups worldwide.
+The projects are typically supervised by postdoctoral researchers and done within international collaboration with some of the leading groups worldwide.
 Good background in theory and some experience with programming and code development is useful.
 For more information, just contact Tapio directly.

 Prof. Sebastiaan van Dijken